-Convenience checks can be used like any other check.
+Convenience checks, also known as “balance transfer checks,” can be used like any other check you receive.
 You can make them out to whoever accepts checks as payment, including merchants, family, friends, or yourself if you wish, to deposit funds into your own checking or savings account.

-Checks can be written in any amount up to your total available credit line, and once posted, you will see a charge in your credit card transaction history.
-If you write a check for more than your credit line there is a good chance the check will bounce and you’ll be penalized with a fee.
+Checks can be written in any amount up to your total available credit line, less fees and potential interest, and once posted, you will see a charge in your credit card transaction history.
+If you write a check for more than your credit line there is a good chance the check will bounce, so take note of your credit limit before proceeding.

 Convenience Check Fees and APR

-You should also understand that very few convenience checks come with no fee, though many will offer 0% APR for a few months so long as the checks are cashed by the date stated in the offer.
-The fee these so-called “convenience checks” carry is usually 3%, usually ranging between $5 and $99 which is similar to the cost of a balance transfer fee, though some convenience checks are treated as cash advances, often with APR of 20% or more.
+You should also understand that very few convenience checks come with no fee, though many will offer 0% APR for a few months as long as the checks are cashed by the date stated in the offer.
+These so-called convenience checks carry a fee that is typically 3% of the amount, usually with a minimum dollar amount such as $10 and no maximum, similar to the cost of a balance transfer fee.

 Convenience Checks are Fraudsters Favorites